 READ MORE — BROWSE THE CANADIAN QUILTER ARCHIVES!

 Submit Your Quilt Story

 Have a story about interesting makers or groups who shape the culture of Canada’s quilting community?
 We invite authors and designers to submit articles of interest and stories that centre on the five Qs: quilts, quilting, quilters, quilt guilds and quilt events.
 Information and stories about fibre artists and fibre art are also welcome.
-To submit material for upcoming issues — both articles and patterns — contact our Editor, Marie Cheesman.
+To submit material for upcoming issues — both articles and patterns — contact our Editor, Leslie Van Patter.